wajidmanzoor/SCS/README.md

 |Next| 10 | 0 | 10 | 10 | 2 | 10 | 1 | 10 | 3 | 8 |
 |Prev| 1 | 6 | 4 | 8 | 10 | 10 | 10 | 10 | 9 | 10 |

+**Core Decomposition Algorithm**

 1. Set core values to zero, max core to zero and store the data in *Linear Heap List*.
+2. iterate through 0 to n-1.
+3. Remove the vertex with minimum key value from *Linear Heap List*
+4. If degree of removed vertex is greater that *max_core*, update *max_core*.
+5. Add vertex to *peel Sequence* and its core value (*max_core*) to *Core*.
+6. The key of each neighbor of the removed vertex is decreamented by 1 if neighbor has not been assigned a core value.

 ## Notes